davidmasp/dat/data/README.md

 # Data

-This folder contains data processing steps and download script to recreate data in this project.
+This folder contains data processing steps and download scripts to recreate data in this project.